-Norway has long been regarded as one of the world’s most forward-thinking nations in terms of human rights, ecological preservation, and global compromise.
-The country has been, and continues to be, a progressive force in gender equality, with one of the smallest pay gaps and most balanced workplaces of any nation on Earth and is consistently ranked at or near the top of the World Happiness index, boasting a high quality of life thanks in great part to the population’s access to universal healthcare.
+Norway has long been regarded as one of the world’s most forward-thinking nations in terms of human rights, ecological preservation and global compromise.
+The country has been, and continues to be, a progressive force in gender equality with one of the smallest pay gaps and most balanced workplaces of any nation on Earth.
+The country is consistently ranked at or near the top of the World Happiness index — boasting a high quality of life thanks in great part to the population’s access to universal healthcare.
 Norway has also been a consistent and passionate advocate of environmental conservation, with initiatives to limit its carbon footprint through recycling and the popularization of electric and hybrid cars.
 Beyond its own borders, Norway has also worked to promote the spread of peace and progress across the globe through its part in awarding the Nobel Peace Prize – in addition to numerous other diplomatic efforts.

 Whatever your interest, a decision to study in Norway is an avenue to greater understanding and new experiences.
 If you are interested in applying for a scholarship to attend a Norwegian university or college at a graduate or undergraduate level, contact the Norway-America Association (NORAM) at email@example.com.
 More information about the application process and available scholarships can be found here.